Procedure: Safety in animal houses

 - Where practicable, exhaust ducts should be at floor level where the concentration of animal residue is highest.
 The ducts must be made rodent-proof.

-Part 3.
-Avoidance of Zoonoses
+Avoidance of zoonoses

 - Animals can carry infectious agents without showing overt illness.
-Although the risk from purpose-bred colonies is small, care needs to be taken as some conditions can be activated by stress in the animals or the colony can be contaminated (by wild rodents, bedding material) or human infections can be passed onto the animal and then returned.
+Although the risk from purpose-bred colonies is low, care needs to be taken as some conditions can be activated by stress in the animals or the colony can be contaminated (by wild rodents, bedding material) or human infections can be passed onto the animal and then returned.

 - All protective clothing should be removed before leaving the animal house and laundered or disposed of in a manner suited to the type of contamination and clothing as identified in local area procedures.

 - In research programs where animal health is critical (e.g. viral immunology) regular monitoring of animals for subclinical infection should occur.
 In physiological research, preventive veterinary programs should be implemented to ensure animals have a health status consistent with research needs and occupational health and safety requirements.